 This Latin dessert uses simple ingredients and is very easy to make.
 I am one of those people who like sweets, but I get overwhelmed if it is too sweet.
-The sweetness of the candied pumpkin or squash is neutralized when served with a slice of fresh cheese; it that provides a nice contrast to the sweetness of the squash and the syrup.
+It’s very common in Ecuador to make these type of caramelized or candied desserts using fruits/vegetables.
+On their own they are very sweet, but the traditional way to serve them is with a slice of fresh cheese.
+The sweetness of the candied pumpkin or squash is neutralized when served this way.
+It that provides a nice contrast to the sweetness of the squash and the spiciness of the syrup.
 You can use a fresh farmer’s cheese or queso fresco or fresh mozzarella.Jump to Recipe

 You can serve the dulce de zapallo as the main dessert or also an introductory dessert or as part of a cheese course.
 I also like to use dulce de zapallo or candied squash as a replacement for pumpkin puree in desserts like pumpkin pie or pumpkin tart.
 It also works great for pumpkin flan or as a filling for pumpkin empanadas.
 The spiced pumpkin panela syrup is also delicious drizzled on top of pancakes/waffles, cakes and ice cream.

-The type of squash used to make this dessert in Ecuador has a green colored skin –very similar to the acorn squash – but larger, sometimes they have a long shape or sometimes they are very round, similar to a pumpkin; also, the flesh is yellowish orange, closer to a pumpkin or a butternut squash.
-Since the varieties of squash here are different I tried making the dulce de zapallo with different types to see which works best, I tried pumpkin (back in the fall they were in season) as well as butternut squash and acorn squash.
+The type of squash used to make this dessert in Ecuador has a green colored skin –very similar to a kubota squash – but larger with a shape similar to a imperfectly round pumpkin.
+The flesh is yellowish orange, closer to a pumpkin or a butternut squash.
+Since the varieties of squash here are different I tried making the dulce de zapallo with different types to see which works best.
+I tried pumpkin (back in the fall they were in season) as well as butternut squash and acorn squash.

-Step by step preparation photos for dulce de zapallo or candied squash in spiced syrup
+Dulce de zapallo or candied squash in spiced syrup

 - 1 medium squash or small pumpkin about 2 lbs – organic if possible